How to Apply?

 All applications are examined and answered on an on-going basis.
 Hence the earlier you apply, the more likely you are to be accepted.

 WARNING: It is highly recommended that candidates submit their application as early as possible.
-Given the success of the program we will probably open a waiting list well before the May 1st deadline.
+Given the success of the program we will probably open a waiting list before the April 15th deadline.

 Note that early application is a prerequisite to be able to apply to scholarship programs, notably those offered by the French foreign affairs services.